@prefix dcterms: <http://purl.org/dc/terms/>.

 rdfs:label "Apple"@en;

-There are more than 7,500 known cultivars of apples, resulting in a range of desired characteristics.
-Different cultivars are bred for various tastes and uses, including cooking, fresh eating and cider production.
-Domestic apples are generally propagated by grafting, although wild apples grow readily from seed.
-Trees are prone to a number of fungal, bacterial and pest problems, which can be controlled by a number of organic and non-organic means.
+There are more than 7,500 cultivars of apples.
+Different cultivars are bred for various tastes and uses, including cooking, eating raw, and cider or apple juice production.
+Trees and fruit are prone to fungal, bacterial, and pest problems, which can be controlled by a number of organic and non-organic means.
+In 2010, the fruit&#39;s genome was sequenced as part of research on disease control and selective breeding in apple production.

 (Source: Wikipedia, the free encyclopedia, see http://en.wikipedia.org/wiki/Apple)"""@en;